-- varname is a 1- to 8-character name (the first character is alphabetic) preceded by the @ sign, identifying a local variable. length is a decimal number from 4 through 32 specifying the length of the variable defined - specifying the length of the variable defined by the \$SET command.
+- varname is a 1- to 8-character name (the first character is alphabetic) preceded by the @ sign, identifying a local variable. - length is a decimal number from 4 through 32 specifying the length of the variable defined by the \$SET command.
 If this parameter is omitted, the default is 8.